boppreh/keyboard/README.md

 description (e.g.  "space").
 The name is always lower-case.
 - `scan_code`: number representing the physical key, e.g. 55.
-- `time`: timestamp of the time the event occurred, with as much precision as given by the OS.
+- `time`: timestamp of the time the event occurred, with as much precision as given by the OS, and is returned of the function [time.monotonic()](https://docs.python.org/3/library/time.html#time.monotonic).

 Returns the given callback for easier development.